 There are two types to choose from.
-There is the style that you can attach to your push mower or the tow behind that attaches to your riding lawn mower.
-We chose the tow behind because we have a riding lawn mower, thank God!
-There are 3 models of the tow behind series.
+There is the style that you can attach to your push mower, or the tow behind that attaches to your riding lawn mower.
+We chose the tow behind because we have a riding lawn mower.
+There are three models of the tow behind series.

-· The Premier model, which has a 245 gallon capacity and a 8.00 ft. lbs. torque Briggs engine.
+- The Premier model, which has a 245-gallon capacity and an 8 ft. lbs. torque Briggs engine.

-· The Pro model has a 306 gallon capacity and 9.00 ft. lbs. torque Briggs engine.
+- The Pro model has a 306-gallon capacity and a 9 ft. lbs. torque Briggs engine.

 Easy to Attach and Use